MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **mail_accounts_count** - The total number of mail accounts in the sidebar to make sure this is configured correctly

-- **mail_folder_type** - The type of folder the user tapped on to make sure it’s configured correctly.
+- **mail_folder_type** - The type of folder the user tapped on to make sure it's configured correctly.
 This could include Deleted folder, Spam, or your Sent folder.

 - **mail_inbox_unread_count** - Helps us ensure the unread count is displayed and configured accurately

-- **mail_subfolder_depth** - Helps us ensure we can successfully display a user’s mail subfolder configurations
+- **mail_subfolder_depth** - Helps us ensure we can successfully display a user's mail subfolder configurations

 #### StoreOp